Butare/butare.github.io/clean_architecture-book.md

 # 17. BOUNDARIES: DRAWING LINES
-- Software architecture is the art of drawing line that also known as boundaries.
+- Software Architectue is the art of drawing lines (aka, boundaries)
+- Those boundaries separate software elements from one another, and restrict those on one side from knowing about those on the other.

 - Recall that the goal of an architect is to minimize the human resources required to build and maintain the required system.
 - What is it that saps this kind of people-power?
-		- Coupling -- and especially coupling to premature decisions
+	- `Coupling -- and especially coupling to premature decisions.`

-	- Which kind of decisions are premature?
+- Which kinds of decisions are premature?
-		- Decisions that have nothing to do with the business requirements -- the use cases -- of the system.
-These includes decisions about `frameworks`, `databases`, `web servers`, `utility libraries`, `dependency injection`, and the like.
+	- Decisions that have nothing to do with the business requirements -- the use cases -- of the system. e.g frameworks, databases, web servers, utility libraries, dependency injection,...
-		- A good system architecture does not depend on those decisions.

 - A good system architecture allows those decisions to be made at the latest possible moment, without significant impact.

-## Which Lines do you draw, and when do you draw them?
+## WHICH Lines do you draw, and WHEN do you draw them?